Multi-mode optical fiber: Applications

 The equipment used for communications over multi-mode optical fiber is less expensive than that for single-mode optical fiber.
-Typical transmission speed and distance limits are 100 Mbit/s for distances up to 2 km (100BASE-FX), 1 Gbit/s up to 1000 m, and 10 Gbit/s up to 550 m.

-Because of its high capacity and reliability, multi-mode optical fiber generally is used for backbone applications in buildings.
+Because of its high capacity and reliability, multi-mode optical fiber is generally used for backbone applications in buildings.
 An increasing number of users are taking the benefits of fiber closer to the user by running fiber to the desktop or to the zone.
 Standards-compliant architectures such as Centralized Cabling and fiber to the telecom enclosure offer users the ability to leverage the distance capabilities of fiber by centralizing electronics in telecommunications rooms, rather than having active electronics on each floor.

 Multi-mode fiber is used for transporting light signals to and from miniature fiber optic spectroscopy equipment (spectrometers, sources, and sampling accessories) and was instrumental in the development of the first portable spectrometer.

 Multi-mode fiber is also used when high optical powers are to be carried through an optical fiber, such as in laser welding.